10 Minute Morning Yoga Routine:

 Related Article: Good Morning Yoga!
 Here is a Quick 15-Minute Morning Yoga Routine!

 A recent survey completed, included 981 full-time employees.
 The survey was implemented to learn how these individuals manage work and exercise.
 Some interesting finds came about from it.
-People who exercised "before work" compared to other times of the day, indicated that there energy, focus, productivity, problem-solving and creativity were elevated.
-Yoga specifically, was noted as most likely to improve focus before work, on performance at work, and it was also a "fan favorite" for post-work exercise routines.
+For example, people who exercised “before work” compared to other times of the day, indicated that there energy, focus, productivity, problem-solving and creativity were elevated.
+Specifically, yoga was noted as most likely to improve focus before work, on performance at work, and it was also a “fan favorite” for post-work exercise routines.

 According to the University of Rochester Medical Center, yoga has the ability to help increase concentration, and reduce stress.
 Who doesn’t want to do these 2 things before a long day at the office, right!

 So, what are some good yoga maneuvers for those who don’t have a lot of time, but still want to experience the benefits and impact yoga can make by doing it daily?

 10 Minute Morning Yoga Routine Can Include…

 Start this simple 10-minute yoga stretching routine with Child’s pose.
 A beginner friendly pose and a staple in restorative styles of yoga.
 Furthermore, a great way to stretch out your neck, upper and lower back, shoulders, knees and legs, after a long restful night’s sleep.

 Child’s pose is done in the prone “type” position.

 1. While kneeling down on the floor, touch your big toes together, and sit your buttocks, almost on the backs of your heels.

 2. While your big toes can be touching, your leg’s (or knees) should be about hip width apart.